 Plats are legal documents that subdivide land, dedicate streets and more.
 Plat Amendments are either Major or Minor, depending on the significance of the proposed change.
 For more information about each, please see below.

 Development review is required for all projects in Town, except for individual detached single-family custom homes or those otherwise specified in the Zoning Code.
-Development review is divided in two phases: conceptual design review and final design review.
 For more information about the development review process, please see below.

 Are you interested in dividing your land?
 If so, Town approval is required.
 Please follow the steps below for any land division involving three or less parcels with existing access to each.